dotnet/AspNetCore.Docs/aspnetcore/tutorials/nano-server.md

 ## Installing .NET Core Framework

 If you published a portable app (FDD),
 .NET Core must be installed on the target machine.
-Execute the following Powershell script in a remote Powershell session to install the .NET Framework on your Nano Server.
+Execute the following Powershell script throughout a remote Powershell session to install the .NET Framework on your Nano Server.

-> to understand the differences of Framework-dependent deployments (FDD) and Self-contained deployments (SCD) check
+> to understand the differences between Framework-dependent deployments (FDD) and Self-contained deployments (SCD) check
 > [deployment options](https://docs.microsoft.com/en-us/dotnet/articles/core/deploying/)

 [!code-powershell[Main](nano-server/Download-Dotnet.ps1)]